Tonnette/Project2/README.md

 ## Directions for Future Development

-The search result list is needed so that the user can choose from a list of ambiguous search results.
-Also for the review page, a "like" button is needed for each review to add more interaction between users.
+The search result list could be added so that the user can choose from a list of ambiguous search results.
+Also for the review page, a "like" button would be ideal for each review to add more interaction between users.

-Suggested movies should alter every time the page is refreshed.
-And the search field can have a filter for users to choose the type of movies.
+Suggested movies should ideally alter every time the page is refreshed.
+And the search field could have a filter for users to search movies by genre.

-On the profile page, The CRUD is missing Update function, this feature should be added in the future.
-Also, the user reviews should be displaying more details including time and liked rate.
-A filter function should also be deployed in this page for easier organizing of all the comments.
+On the profile page, The CRUD is missing Update function, this feature could be added in the future to allow users to edit their reviews.
+Also, the user reviews could display more details including time/date of review and liked rate.
+A filter function could also be deployed in this page for easier organizing of all the comments.

 [Back to the top](#Project-2)